acdc-digital/Medex-MITP/README.md

 []: # The .env requirements and setup instructions for the virtual environment and .env keys, you can check the .env file in the <Medex> directory, and/or the my-venv instructions within the jupyter-playground.
 I'll piece together a more formiddable instruction set, with new files that are easier to navigate in the near future.
 []: #

-<h1>Project Document/Script Descriptions</h1>

-- Ingest.py

-The process_files function in the ingest.py script is responsible for processing all the PDF files in a given directory.
-It does this by creating a UnstructuredAPIFileLoader for each PDF file, which is used to load the document and split it into chunks.
-These chunks are then embedded using the OpenAIEmbeddings and added to the MyScale index.
-The embeddings are also saved to a JSON file for each document.

-The improvements made to this function are primarily focused on the use of partitioning bricks from the Unstructured library.
-Partitioning bricks are used to extract structured content from raw unstructured documents, breaking them down into elements such as Title, NarrativeText, and ListItem.
-This allows the application to decide what content to keep for its specific use case.

-Here's how the ingestion work:

-Document Loading: The UnstructuredAPIFileLoader is used to load the document.
-This loader uses the Unstructured library to extract structured content from the raw unstructured document.
-This is done using partitioning bricks, which break the document down into elements such as Title, NarrativeText, and ListItem.
-Document Splitting: The CharacterTextSplitter is used to split the document into chunks.
-This is necessary because language models like GPT-3 have a maximum token limit, and large documents need to be split into smaller chunks to be processed.
-Embedding Generation: The OpenAIEmbeddings is used to generate embeddings for each chunk.
-These embeddings are vector representations of the text that capture semantic meaning and can be used for tasks like similarity search.
-Indexing: The MyScale index is used to store and retrieve the embeddings.
-This allows the application to quickly find similar documents or chunks based on their embeddings.
-Metadata Tracking: The Unstructured library tracks a variety of metadata about the elements extracted from documents.
-This metadata can be used to filter document elements based on criteria of interest, such as page number or source file.